The History of Swastika

 The use of this symbol is found in many cultures all over the globe.
 It has been found in Europe, Asia, America and Africa.
 There are also many different varieties of it.
 All of them symbolise positive concepts like life, fertility and goodness.

 How about the Buddhist meaning?
 In Buddhism, it symbolises the footprints of Buddha.
-It also symbolises the eternal cycling, where a person experiences birth, mundane existence, death and then rebirth again.
+It also symbolises eternal cycling, where a person experiences birth, mundane existence, death and then rebirth again.

 Just like other ancient examples, the swastika is a symbol of positivity.